gerolds/builder/README.md

 ## 3rd Party Dependencies (Commercial)

 These are optional for use with the builder module, but for building an actual project these are pretty much required.
-Make sure you have them installed if you want to use the unity project.
+Make sure you have them installed if you want to use the unity project, they are not included in the repo and expected to be installed to their default location.

 - A* Pathfinding Project Pro (Required for threaded, runtime recalculation of navmeshes)
 - Quantum Console (Can technically be replaced by your own implementation)